Occupy Music Tour

-The Occupy Music Tour was an 11-date only concert tour in Europe by American R&B/soul singer D'Angelo.
+The Occupy Music Tour was an 11-date concert tour across Europe by American R&B/soul singer D'Angelo that took place in January and February 2012.
 The tour both started and ended in Stockholm, Sweden at the Filadelfiakyrkan.
 It started on January 26, and ended with a final show on February 10.
-The singer performed songs from his previous albums and premiered new songs which may appear on his highly anticipated up-coming 2012 album, Black Messiah.
+It was D'Angelo's first tour in twelve years since the Voodoo World Tour and his long absence from the public eye.
+The singer performed songs from his previous albums and premiered new songs, most of which appeared on his highly acclaimed 2014 album, Black Messiah.

 Background

-In late October 2011, two concerts were scheduled for January 30 and 31, 2012 at club Paradiso in Amsterdam, The Netherlands.
+In late October 2011, two concerts were scheduled for January 30 and 31, 2012 at club Paradiso in Amsterdam, the Netherlands.
 Tickets went on sale on November 5 and were sold out within 24 hours.

 In an interview with Pitchfork Media, drummer ?uestlove spoke on the new album and up-coming concerts; he stated:

-For the upcoming tour, he scheduled concerts in Europe from January 26 to early February in London, Paris, Stockholm, Oslo, Copenhagen, Amsterdam and Zurich.
+For the upcoming tour, he scheduled concerts in Europe from January 26 to early February in London, Paris, Stockholm, Oslo, Copenhagen, Amsterdam and Zürich.
 The band includes Pino Palladino, Chris "Daddy" Dave, Kendra Foster, Jermaine Holmes, Ray Angry, Jesse Johnson of The Time and others.
 He performed 4 new songs: "Sugah Daddy", "Ain't That Easy", "Another Life" and "The Charade".
 According to people that visited the concert, the new songs were well received.